WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day_1_exercise_3.md

 *We want to identify this picture specifically with what's called an `id` attribute, so later, we could write some code that makes this gif -- have a red border, or disappear when you click a button!
 (We'll get to that stuff later.)* You'll see more about why this is so cool and important later.
 For now, you won't see any difference in what the image looks like just because you give it a special ID.

-You should edit your HTML so it looks like this (your URL will be different from this one, of course, because it's the URL for the gif YOU chose):
+**SO, to do this**, you should edit your HTML so it looks like this (*your URL will be different from this one, of course, because it should be the URL for the gif YOU chose*):

 ```